Afghans in India: History

-The Pashtun emperor Sher Shah Suri (Farid Khan) defeated the Mughal Empire in 1540.
+The Pashtun ruler of Bihar Sher Shah Suri (Farid Khan) defeated the Mughal emperor Humayun in 1540.
 After his accidental death in 1545, his son Islam Shah became his successor.
 He first served as a private before rising to become a commander in the Mughal army under Babur and then as the governor of Bihar.
 In 1537, when Babur's son Humayun was elsewhere on an expedition, Sher Shah overran the state of Bengal and established the Sur Dynasty.
 A brilliant strategist, Sher Shah proved himself a gifted administrator as well as a capable general.
 His reorganization of the empire laid the foundations for the later Mughal emperors, notably Akbar, son of Humayun.
 He extended the Grand Trunk Road from Chittagong in the frontiers of the province of Bengal in near eastern India to Kabul in Afghanistan in the far northwest of the country.

-During the 19th century many Afghans migrated to India.
+During the 19th century, many Afghans migrated to India.
 Prominent among them were the families of Nawab of Sardhana and the Qizilbashi Agha family of Srinagar, Kashmir.
 Both the families had martial lineage and belonged to the feudal aristocracy.